ahmed-order/EDA_Telco-Customer-Churn/README.md

 ## EDA

 ### 01-What is the overall churn rate of the entire company?
-I used to following query to total number of customers , sum of people that left and percentage of people that left **Script:** [Overall_Churn_script.sql](./eda_sql_querys/Overall_Churn.sql) **Table**   [Overall_Churn_table](./data/eda_tables/Overall_Churn_table.csv)
+I used to following query to total number of customers , sum of people that left the company and percentage of people that left the company.
+**Script:** [Overall_Churn_script.sql](./eda_sql_querys/Overall_Churn.sql)
+**Table**   [Overall_Churn_table](./data/eda_tables/Overall_Churn_table.csv)